 Exploring the Reasons to Skip Milk

-habits, often perceived as an essential source of nutrients,
+often perceived as an essential source of nutrients, particularly calcium.

-particularly calcium.
-However, growing scientific evidence and expert
+However, growing scientific evidence and expert opinions challenge this

-belief, milk does not actually protect against osteoporosis.
-In fact,
+does not actually protect against osteoporosis.
+In fact, studies have shown

-that has been linked to an increased risk of cancer.
-Casein can promote
+has been linked to an increased risk of cancer.
+Casein can promote the growth

-the growth of cancer cells and make it more difficult for the body to
+of cancer cells and make it more difficult for the body to fight off cancer.

 1. Lactose Intolerance: